reisalex/pyAGADIR/README.md

 * Test correct functioning of staple term or schellman term.
 * We need to locate a source for the N- and C-terminal values for the individual amino acids.
 Currently using average value from Stryer.
 * Calcualte water dielectric constant from temperature.
+* Ensure that N- and C-terminal capping is dealt with appropriately.
+Introduce protein "capping" for accurate estimations of helices in proteins?
 * Update pytests to fit new model.